 What California Law Says About Pregnancy Discrimination

-California law—and federal law, for that matter—protects pregnant employees by prohibiting discrimination and providing women with the ability to take leaves of absence without giving up health insurance.
+California and federal laws protect pregnant employees.
+They prohibit discrimination and provide women with the ability to take leaves of absence without giving up health insurance.

 Employers must also provide reasonable accommodations to pregnant women.

-It’s illegal for an employer to treat a pregnant woman—or one who is affected by pregnancy-related conditions—any differently than the employer would treat another person.
+It’s illegal for an employer to treat a pregnant woman any differently than it would treat another person.
+That also goes for women who are affected by pregnancy-related conditions.

-The specific California statutes that govern pregnancy and related conditions in the workplace are the California Fair Employment and Housing Act and the Family and Medical Leave Act/California Family Rights Act.
+The specific California statutes that govern pregnancy and related conditions in the workplace are listed above.
+They include the California Fair Employment and Housing Act and the Family and Medical Leave Act/California Family Rights Act.